importstring/importstring/README.md

    - Applying machine learning to everyday problems.
    - How I use Notion for seamless task management and thematic design.
 - 🎯 **My goal**: To master AI and mathematics, making meaningful contributions to the field while staying grounded in logic and science.
-- 😄 **Fun fact**: I’m a firm believer that science is the lens through which the world makes sense—and I enjoy sprinkling snarky humor into my writing.
+- 😄 **Fun fact**: I’m a firm believer that science is the lens through which the world makes sense.

 ---